Jack Jackson (American football): Professional career

-After his junior college season, Jackson decided to forgo his senior season and enter the NFL Draft.
-He was chosen by the Chicago Bears in the fourth round (116th pick overall) of the 1995 NFL Draft, and he played for the Bears for two seasons.
+After his junior college season, Jackson decided to forgo his senior season and enter the NFL draft.
+He was chosen by the Chicago Bears in the fourth round (116th pick overall) of the 1995 NFL draft.
+He played for the Bears for two seasons.

 In 1999, Jackson played for the Mobile Admirals of the short-lived Regional Football League.
 He also played two seasons in the Arena Football League, spending time with the Orlando Predators, Carolina Cobras and Florida Bobcats.